msssm/project_template/README.md

 At each time step **t** two randomly chosen agents meet.
 By building a threshold **u** into the structure, the agents only interact with similar-thinking agents, as people generally interact with the like-minded.
 If the difference in their opinion is within the communicating interval **u**, the agents with the opinions **x** and **x'** adapt their opinion by the weight **µ**, which characterises the convergence of the opinions.
 Using this model, close opinions come even closer and opinions further away from other opinions do not change.
 "Close" and "far-away" are characterised in **u**.
 If we take reasonable values for **u** and **µ**, this typically follows to a convergence of a unique opinion around x = 0.5.

+Within this situation we add n extreme individuals in the beginning with a non-changing opinion in the outer parts of the Gaussian curve.
+We assume that the agents are charismatic and have good rhetorics in order to convince **p** other agents by a probability of success of **κ** (Kappa).
+This can be interpreted as the influence of certain individuals can be higher, such as social media stars or politicians with extreme opinions.

 ## Other